 Only a few of the ten or so species are seen in gardens.
 One feature these shrubs have in common is small, scented flowers in long, narrow, tightly packed clusters.
-Little pruning required.Itea virginica
+Little pruning is required.Itea virginica

 Native to the eastern United States.
-Grows 3 to 15 ft. tall, spreading by suckers to form large patches where well adapted.
+Grows to 3–15 ft. tall, spreading by suckers to form large patches where well adapted.
 Narrow, oval, 4-in.-long, dark green leaves turn purplish or bright red in fall, hang on the plant for a long time, possibly all winter.
 Fragrant, creamy white summer flowers in erect clusters to 6 in. long.

-From eastern U.S. Grows to 3–9 ft. tall, 1–3 ft. wide, with clump of hollow stems se...
+From the eastern U.S. Grows to 3–9 ft. tall, 1–3 ft. wide, with a clump of hollow stems se...